1 Introduction to congenital disorders

 5. Does it matter that they are cousins?

 This will not affect the risk of the children inheriting the autosomal dominant disorder.
 It would, however, increase the risk of both parents being carriers (heterozygous) for an abnormal recessive gene.

 Case study 4

 Healthy parents of six children plan to have one last child.
-They have three normal daughters and one normal son.
+They have three daughters and one son who are healthy.
 However, their other two sons both have a similar congenital disorder.
 The mother’s sister who is healthy also has a son with the same congenital disorder.
 They want to know what the risk is of the planned child having the congenital disorder that is common in the family.

-1. What type of gene defect affects a number of children born to normal parents?
+1. What type of gene defect affects a number of children born to clinically normal parents?